Scala if then else syntax (and returning a value from an if statement)

 where, as shown, you assign the result of your if/then expression to a variable.

-You can also assign the results from a Scala if expression in a simple function, like this absolute value function:
+You can also assign the results from an if expression in a simple function, like this absolute value function using Scala 2:

 As shown, the Scala if/then/else syntax is similar to Java, but because Scala is also a functional programming language, you can do a few extra things with the syntax, as shown in the last two examples.